 Fort Worth itself has not enacted a Dallas-style single-family residential ban on short-term rental, but the regulatory situation across Tarrant and Dallas counties is unsettled.
 Short-term rentals heavily restricted in Fort Worth.
 Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $150).
 Fort Worth prohibits short-term rentals in all residential zoning districts.
 Short-term rentals are only allowed in commercial, mixed-use, and industrial zones with registration ($150 initial, $100 renewal).
 Court upheld the ban in March 2025.
 Maximum 9 guests, with a 3-per-bedroom limit.
 Hotel occupancy tax collection is required.
 Investors modelling short-term rental returns in any of the ranked suburbs should verify current zoning and permit requirements at the specific address before closing.
 A blocked ordinance can be reinstated on appeal, and a short-term rental thesis that only works at full-tourism occupancy is vulnerable to regulatory tightening.
 For a more permissive comparison, rural Texas counties outside Dallas-Fort Worth continue to operate under state-preemption protection with no city-level bans.

-For context on how regulatory risk reshapes yield rankings in other markets, Dallas Short-Term Rentals Gross 80% More, but Costs Narrow the Gap covers the same question in neighbouring Dallas County.
+For context on how regulatory risk reshapes yield rankings in other markets, Dallas Short-Term Rentals Gross 65% More, but Costs Narrow the Gap covers the same question in neighboring Dallas County.
 The dashboard applies the same methodology to every city so comparisons stay apples-to-apples.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.